marceldobehere/MAAL-Marcels-Amazing-Assembly-Language/MAAL/Docs/MAAL.md

 ```

 #### TODO

-Todo: Document lmfao.
--> Also optimize casting from type to the same type lol.
+Optimize casting from type to the same type lol.